Skip to Content

 When you think of burn injuries, you probably think of the most obvious cause: fire.
 But did you know that fire is only one of many potential causes of burn injuries?
 In addition to thermal burns caused by fire, burns can be caused by electricity, radiation, chemicals, and even the sun.
 In fact, most burns are not caused by fire at all.

-To learn more about how we can assist you with your burn injury case, call our office at (855) 880-8163 or online today.
+To learn more about how our burn injury attorneys in Roanoke can assist you with your case, call our office at (855) 880-8163 or contact us online today.
 We offer free initial consultations.

 What Are the Different Types of Burn Injuries?